microsoft/vscode-ai-toolkit/README.md

 When the model is downloaded, you can launch the project from AI Toolkit.

-> ***Note*** If you want to try preview feature to do fine-tuning remotely, please follow [this guide](https://aka.ms/previewFinetune)
+> ***Note*** If you want to try preview feature to do inference or fine-tuning remotely, please follow [this guide](https://aka.ms/previewFinetune)

 ### Windows Optimized Models

-This is the collection of publicly available AI models already optimized for Windows.
+AI Toolkit offers the collection of publicly available AI models already optimized for Windows.
 The models are stored in the different locations including Hugging Face, GitHub and others, but you can browse the models and find all of them in one place ready for downloading and using in your Windows application.

 ### Q&A